owhite/balancing-robot-notes/DOCS/oct03_torque_response.md

 <img src="IMAGES/torque_raise2.png" alt="Plot result" width="600"/>

-Main outcome:
+### Outcome:
-- shows amount of time to get the pendulum to 9 o'clock position.
+- the plot shows amount of time to get the pendulum to 9 o'clock position.
 - note: in this case I added extra weight to the pendulum
 - shows torque is assymetric. note:
   - (-0.6) Nm takes 303 ms to get to position
   - (+0.6) Nm takes 342 ms to get to position

-### A full workflow!
-- Create 3D objects in Rhino3d.
-- Export STLs to disk.
-- Model the parts mass/inertia in PyBullet.
-- Predict torque requirements and timing in simulation.
-- Drive the real pendulum by sending commands to MESC.
-- Collects real data via serial.

 ### Theory v. real-world testing